wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 # PsPy-Runner
-Status: Working - Revisited on 202409
+Status: Working - Revisited on 202409, much was overhauled.

 ### DESCRIPTION
 PsPy-Runner is an innovative batch script launcher designed to dynamically, find, present menu with, and launch, upon PowerShell (`.ps1`) and Python (`.py`), scripts in the same directory.
 It is particularly useful for testing and development environments where numerous scripts need to be managed and run efficiently.
 This launcher automatically detects scripts in its directory, allowing for a seamless and flexible script execution process.
 It's ideal for users who need a centralized and streamlined way to run multiple test scripts without manual intervention, but with appropriate logging for any error output.